Rosie Perez: Career

 At 19 years old, Perez started her career in the early 1980s as a dancer on Soul Train.
 As a student at Los Angeles City College, with plans to major in biochemistry, she said she relieved stress by going to nightclubs for ladies' night.
 A talent scout from Soul Train asked Perez to appear on the show.
 She was not a professional dancer, but loved it so much she dropped out of school.
-In 1988, when she was 24 years old, Perez was noticed at the dance club Funky Reggae by Spike Lee, who hired her for her first major acting role in Do the Right Thing.
+In 1988, when she was 23 years old, Perez was noticed at the dance club Funky Reggae by Spike Lee, who hired her for her first major acting role in Do the Right Thing (1989).

 Perez later choreographed music videos by Janet Jackson, Bobby Brown, Diana Ross, LL Cool J and The Boys.
-She was the choreographer for the dancing group the Fly Girls who were featured on the Fox television comedy program In Living Color and also worked as a segment producer.
+She was the choreographer for the dancing group the Fly Girls, who were featured on the Fox television comedy program In Living Color, and also worked as a segment producer.
 She made her Broadway debut in Terrence McNally's Frankie and Johnny in the Clair de Lune.
-Perez had her third major role in the hit comedy White Men Can't Jump co-starring Wesley Snipes and Woody Harrelson.
+Perez had her third major role in the hit comedy White Men Can't Jump (1992) co-starring Wesley Snipes and Woody Harrelson.

 Perez was nominated for the Oscar for Best Supporting Actress for her role in Peter Weir's 1993 film Fearless.
 She attended the ceremony with her father.
-In 1997, she co-starred with Javier Bardem in Perdita Durango, a film in which many scenes of excessive violence, sex and nudity were edited out of the version released in the United States but remained intact in the version released throughout Latin America.
+In 1994, she co-starred with Nicolas Cage in It Could Happen to You.
+In 1997, she co-starred with Javier Bardem in Perdita Durango where she played the titular character, a film in which many scenes of violence, sex and nudity were edited out of the version released in the United States but remained intact in the version released throughout Latin America.
 In 1999, Perez starred in Nancy Savoca's The 24 Hour Woman.
-She provides the voices of Click, the camera, on Nick Jr.'s Go, Diego, Go! and Chel, a beautiful native woman in the DreamWorks Animation film The Road to El Dorado.
-She played corrupt police officer Carol Brazier in the Judd Apatow-produced film Pineapple Express, co-starring Seth Rogen and James Franco.
+She provides the voices of Click, the camera, on Nick Jr.'s Go, Diego, Go!
+(2005-11) and Chel, a beautiful native woman in the DreamWorks Animation film The Road to El Dorado (2000).
+She played corrupt police officer Carol Brazier in the Judd Apatow-produced film Pineapple Express (2008), co-starring Seth Rogen and James Franco.

 Perez appeared on an episode of Law & Order: Special Victims Unit in October 2009 about pedophiles' rights.
 Executive producer Neal Baer said the writers had Perez in mind when they wrote the role of a young sexual abuse victim's mother.
 She injured her neck while filming the episode and underwent surgery to heal a herniated disc.
 One year after the accident, she appeared at the White House in a wheelchair, wearing a neck brace for a meeting with President Obama.
 In May 2011, Perez filed a lawsuit against the producers of the show, saying the injury she incurred was the result of being "recklessly pulled, grabbed, yanked, wrenched and manhandled" during filming.